andrewacashner/hearingfaithms/chapters/chapter-3.md

 [@Gaylord:Poetry, 222--236; @Tenorio:Gongorismo; @Valbuena:Literatura, vol. 1,
 1014--1061]

-To begin simply, though, this poem represents the tradition of Spanish *conceptismo*, in which the poet creates a sustained analogy between at least two different things such that the understanding of each one informs the other.
+This poem exemplifies the tradition of Spanish *conceptismo*, in which the poet creates a sustained analogy between at least two different things such that the understanding of each one informs the other.
-Here the two elements are music---specifically choral singing---and the Incarnate Christ at his birth.
+Here the two elements are music---specifically the voices of choral singing---and the Incarnate Christ at his birth.

 This may be easiest to see in the coplas.
 One can read these two strophes solely on the one plane referring to Christ's